fmerg/pymerkle/README.md

 for the exterior ones (_leaves_) having _two_ parents.
-This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created _so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_ (independently of the configured hash and encoding types).
+This is achieved as follows: upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a *bifurcation* node gets created _so that trees with the same number of leaves have always identical structure and input clashes among growing strategies be avoided_.
 This standardization is further crucial for:

 - fast generation of consistency-proof paths (based on additive decompositions in decreasing powers of _2_)